Hen Domen: History

 Hen Domen was built sometime soon after 1071 when Roger de Montgomery, the first Earl of Shrewsbury, was given extensive areas of Shropshire by William the Conqueror.
 Archaeological evidence suggests that it was completed before 1100.
 Roger de Montgomery named the castle Montgomery after the town in Normandy where he came from.
+By 1093, it was captured by Prince Cadwgan ap Bleddyn and his brothers during a rebellion.

 Access

 The site can be viewed from a nearby lane off the B4385, but the site itself is on private land and can only be visited with the permission of the owner.